 ‘Raphael of the Netherlands’

 The Pavia tapestries were designed by the Flemish artist Bernard van Orley (1487–1541).
 Born in Brussels, he was first trained by his father, a painter, and soon became a court painter himself.
-He worked for Margaret of Austria, the aunt of Charles V and Governor of the Habsburg Netherlands.
-In 1530, she died and was succeeded in her post by Mary of Hungary, sister of Charles V, for whom Van Orley continued to work.
+He worked for Margaret of Austria, who was the aunt of Charles V and Governor of the Habsburg Netherlands.
+In 1530, she died and was succeeded in her post by Mary of Hungary, sister of Charles V, for whom van Orley continued to work.

 Van Orley presided over a large workshop, specializing in portraiture, religious scenes, and stained glass and tapestry design.
 His contemporaries knew him as the “Raphael of the Netherlands” because he incorporated Italianate figures, forms, and architectural and decorative motifs into the Netherlandish artistic vernacular.